 ”Mars takes the debate on the issue of nutrition seriously and is committed to a healthy lifestyle.
 With its 'promise of action' to reduce the salt content in different Mars Food products, Mars Switzerland is making a contribution to the promotion of health in Switzerland in line with the aims of actionsanté.”

 Bundesamt für Gesundheit / Federal Office of Public Health

+Mars Food’s 2021 sodium reduction commitments are above and beyond sodium reduction Mars Food accomplished between 2007 and 2012, when it reduced sodium across its portfolio by 25%.
 This success is the result of our partnerships with government initiatives, such as voluntary reduction commitments in different regions.
 Our efforts began in the U.K., which has the most stringent salt reduction standards, and we are following the country’s leadership in this area.
 We have committed to reduce the sodium content of our products across the European Union (EU), based on the criteria set out by the U.K. Food Standards Agency/Department of Health (FSA/DoH).
 Our U.K. Food portfolio is 100 percent compliant with the FSA's targets.
-In the U.S. we have joined forces with the New York City Department of Health and Mental Hygiene's National Salt Reduction Initiative (NSRI).
+In the U.S. we joined forces with the New York City Department of Health and Mental Hygiene's National Salt Reduction Initiative (NSRI).

 Mars Food is finding ways to make a difference in family diets by making our products even more nutritious and natural, and by using fewer, simpler and more wholesome ingredients.
 For example, our DOLMIO® pasta sauces now have lower salt, less water and no starch.